mattyv/JazzyIndex/docs/MODEL_SELECTION.md

 - Trade-off: Some segments use linear (higher error) but maintain correctness

 **Why 30% improvement?**
+- Quadratic costs 2× more than linear (2 FMA vs. 1 FMA)
-- Quadratic costs 3× more than linear (3 FMA vs. 1 FMA)
+- Cubic costs 3× more than linear (3 FMA vs. 1 FMA)
-- But can reduce exponential search from ~10 iterations to ~3 iterations
+- But they can reduce exponential search from ~10 iterations to ~3 iterations
-- 30% error reduction typically saves 20-50 CPU cycles, worth the extra 2 FMA
+- 30% error reduction typically saves 20-50 CPU cycles, worth the extra FMA operations

 ---